sodadata/docs/_release-notes/soda-library-1.5.14.md

 ## 1.5.14 Fixes

+* Http Sampler: Do not invoke when no failed rows by @m1n0 in #264
+* Missing Count: Fix sample query by @m1n0 in #264
-* HTTP no failed rows, wrong sample query missing count, Between threshold error with variables by @m1n0 in #264
+* Between threshold: Fix error when using variables by @m1n0 in #264
-* Profiling: fix discovery metadata bug by @m1n0 in #263
+* Profiling: Fix discovery metadata bug by @m1n0 in #263